A hot topic with plenty to offer businesses looking for funding and businesses to partner with.

 There are, therefore, many opportunities for SMEs to develop new ways of recycling.
 The Innovate UK family, that EEN is part of, has resources to point you in the right direction.

 There are a number of funding opportunities under Horizon 2020 in this document prepared by the National Contact Points who provide support with applications, lists Horizon 2020 circular economy calls for proposals, such as methods to remove hazardous substances and contaminants from secondary raw materials to name one.
 The Knowledge Transfer Network also provides a list of open funding opportunities in the sustainability and circular economy sector.

-Additionally, EEN offers a partnering service which can help you identify technology offers and requests as well as partnering opportunities in your area of expertise.
+Additionally, EEN offers a business partnering service which can help you identify technology offers and requests as well as partnering opportunities in your area of expertise.
 Current examples include for instance this one of a Dutch company looking for carbon friendly technologies to recycle end-of-life plastics.
 With these tools we can help you find partners for your applications for R&D funding.

 We have, for example, been able to help Aurelius Technologies, who have developed an environmentally friendly way of recycling car batteries.
 We carried out some market research and introduced them to a company experienced in evaluating and working with chemical suppliers.
 This has allowed them to move forward with their business.
 Simultaneously, we started proactively promoting Aurelius’ work.
 They are now in talks with a sizeable end user and have a few prospects for further joint development of the technology.